SlashDK/Memify/README.md

 Uses OpenCV, numpy and a bit of command line stuff (ffmpeg).

+To run directly (no setup/ compilation/ libraries etc. required), extract Memify Just Run.zip and Run dist->Memify->Memify
+(This works on macOS for sure.
+Can't say anything about Linux.
+Does NOT work on Windows.
+A pyinstaller .spec file is included if someone wants to make a Windows/Linux version of the file.)

 How to add a meme:

 1. Create a function for the meme.